MicrosoftDocs/query-docs/query-languages/dax/dax-function-reference.md

 > [!IMPORTANT]
 > Not all DAX functions are supported or included in earlier versions of Power BI Desktop, Analysis Services, and Power Pivot in Excel.

-## Sample data
+## Examples

 Most reference articles contain examples showing formulas and results created in an Excel workbook with a Power Pivot for Excel data model.
 The data model is connected to an AdventureWorksDW sample database as a datasource.
 The sample workbook is no longer available.

-You can [download the AdventureWorksDW sample database](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks), or you can create a free [Azure SQL data warehouse](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/create-data-warehouse-portal) with the AdventureWorksDW sample database to use as a datasource for Power BI Desktop, Excel, and Analysis Services tabular models.
-This DAX reference is not intended to provide guidance on connecting to sample data or creating data models.
+This reference is not intended to serve as a tutorial or provide in-depth guidance on how to create formulas for data models connected to a specific datasource.

 ## In this section